New Jersey Family Status Discrimination

 New Jersey employers can't treat employees differently based on their assumptions about what a particular family status means.
 They also cannot discriminate against employees because they do not fall within a particular protected category.
 Discrimination can include any adverse employment action against an employee, including failure to hire, demotion, lack of promotion, termination, firing, and layoffs.Limited Applicability of FMLA

 Federal law does not have an explicit equivalent protection, so in most cases, you are best off suing under the New Jersey law or filing an administrative complaint.
+Our family status discrimination attorneys can help New Jersey employees with either or both of these processes.
 Unlike with federal laws enforced by the Equal Employment Opportunity Commission (EEOC) such as Title VII, there is no administrative prerequisite to filing a lawsuit under the New Jersey Law Against Discrimination.
 However, family caregiving is protected if your employer is bound by the federal Family and Medical Leave Act (FMLA).
 The FMLA permits eligible workers to take unpaid, job protected leave for certain medical and family reasons, including adoption and caring for sick family members.
 FMLA applies to private sector employers that have at least 50 employees in at least 20 workweeks in the current or prior year.
 It also applies to all public agencies and local education agencies.

 If, for example, you are terminated and you believe it's because you took an FMLA-mandated leave, you can sue under federal law.
-However, the New Jersey law provides protection to employees working for much smaller employers, and so it is often a better choice for a broader range of workers discriminated against due to family status, or retaliated against for bringing a discrimination claim.Consult New Jersey Employment Discrimination Attorneys
+However, the New Jersey law provides protection to employees working for much smaller employers, and so it is often a better choice for a broader range of workers discriminated against due to family status, or retaliated against for bringing a discrimination claim.Consult Family Status Discrimination Attorneys in New Jersey

 PHILLIPS & ASSOCIATES